ellendeng/final-project-ellendeng/README.md

 This application can recommend the best wine at my favorite restaurant - Bottega Louie based on my taste and food pairing.

 Input:
-- wine list in jpg form from bottega louie website: https://www.bottegalouie.com/pages/information
+- wine list in jpg form from bottega louie.
+Please use the jpg file in the repository
 - wine information including style, food pairing and user rating: wine-search.com

 Output: